MairaLimaS/MairaLimaS.github.io/README.md

 - Group or community rights
 - Society and the Future of Technology
 - Digital Government
+- Governance and Data Economy, Innovation, Rights, and Social Justice
 - Models of data stewardship (public, research, private sectors, and social communities)

 ### Education: